s1as3r/gospotdl/README.md

 **Note: If you get 0 matches found error, then replace the provided ytapi key with your own in provider.go**

 ## To-Do
+- [ ] Add a YAML confog file for Api-Keys.
 - [ ] Change To Google's Api Client Library.